petromoldovan/pyBlogger/README.md

 Authenticated users may write/edit blog posts, like or dislike particular posts, edit profiles and create categories.

+Blog posts are created with `django-ckeditor` rich text editor that enables usage of formatted html text as well usage of media.
+The library does it job but is susceptible to js attacks.
+I would like to substitute the library with a markdown parser in the future.

 `blogger` is organized in two apps: blogs and users.
 - `blogs` - contains logic(posts, likes, categories, comments) related to blog itself.
 - `users` - contains logic related to user management, profiles and authentication.